csi-driver/goofys-csi-driver/charts/README.md

 # Installation with Helm

-Quick start instructions for the setup and configuration of blobfuse CSI driver using Helm.
+Quick start instructions for the setup and configuration of goofys CSI driver using Helm.

 ## Prerequisites